davidrodriguezpozo/davidrodriguezpozo/README.md

 🤖 I am a software engineer working at [Cofi.ai](https://www.cofi.ai), where we build an amazing platform that offers FP&A, visualisation and (not yet) forecasting for any kind of metric.

-🚀 I got in the software engineering at the end of my Aerospace Engineering degree, and I've been learning more things ever since.
+🚀 I got interested in the software engineering at the end of my Aerospace Engineering degree, and I've been learning more things ever since.

 👨🏻‍💻 I would very much like to participate in open source projects when I find the time to do so, so any recommendations are welcome.

+***

+## Sort my thoughs

+[Sort my thoughts](sortmythoughts.com) is a project I'm currently working on that helps the users take notes easily, with beautiful formatting tools and, on top of that, has a virtual AI assistant that helps the user organize and provide any information related to their notes.

+***

 Reach me here or in twitter, any time you feel like so.